 Health insurance subrogation is therefore a process that allows insurance and self-funded health plans to shift the liability associated with these expenses to the appropriate party, allowing health plans to maintain their premium levels.

-Typical situations where health insurance subrogation may be used to coordinate payment with other payers includes car accidents (where automobile insurance may be primarily responsible for payment), work injuries (where workers’ compensation may be primarily responsible), slip and falls (where the property owner’s liability insurance may be responsible), toxic torts, product recalls, and other scenarios where a court has decided someone needs to pay damages, including amounts already paid by the health plan.
+Typical situations where health insurance subrogation may be used to coordinate payment with other payers include car accidents (where automobile insurance may be primarily responsible for payment), work injuries (where workers’ compensation may be primarily responsible), slip and falls (where the property owner’s liability insurance may be responsible), toxic torts, product recalls, and other scenarios where a court has decided someone needs to pay damages, including amounts already paid by the health plan.

 Surprisingly, healthcare subrogation is something that tends to be underutilized in the marketplace, but it is a critical tool to keep premiums (when dealing with traditional fully funded insurance) or contributions (when dealing with self-funded plans) low.
 Many insurance carriers (who manage their own fully funded policies of insurance) and third party administrators (who administer self-funded plans on behalf of the employer funding the plan), report recovering between $3 and $5 per plan member per year.
 Subrogation specialists, who are subcontracted by carriers and third party administrators, report recoveries of about $15 per member per year.
 The Phia Group, LLC reports recoveries of $25 per member per year.
 These funds are returned to the plan, to be used towards future medical expenses, and are amounts that won’t need to be collected from plan members or insureds in the future, via premium or contribution rate increases.

 Subrogation for Self-Funded vs. Fully-Insured Parties